 RAT Trail System

 The RAT system is currently a work in progress, continually evolving with ongoing construction of new trail.
 In the spring of 2013, after 8 years of administrative review by BLM and constant advocacy from COPMOBA/RAT, BLM issued its final Environmental Analysis and Travel Management Plan for the RAT trail network.
-Construction began almost immediately and, to date, volunteers and paid professionals have constructed over 9 miles of rockin’ new single track.
-Having received a large trail grant from Colorado Parks & Wildlife in March 2015, RAT has continued construction of new trail through October 2015 and will not stop work for the season until mid Novebember.
-By then, the system will include another 8 miles of sweet, sustainable single track.
-The newest trail opened to the public on October 26, 2015.
+Construction began almost immediately and, to date, volunteers and paid professionals have constructed over 11 miles of rockin’ new single track.
+About 7.5 miles of that came in 2015, with a financial shot-in-the arm in the form of a $200,000.00, large-trail construction grant awarded to RAT/COPMOBA by Colorado Parks & Wildlife in March 2015.
+CPW awarded another $137,000.00 to COPMOBA in March 2016, for construction of an additional 8+ miles of new RAT single track.
+That money will be available for RAT to spend sometime in July 2016 and major construction will commence immediately.
+Meanwhile, RAT has added more trail since May 1, 2016.
+The newest trail – Splinter – opened to the public on May 13, 2016.

 Ridgway State Park Trail System